Artificial intelligence (AI) is a fast-moving technology with a long road ahead of it. For all its surrounding hype, AI is still in its infancy.

 AI is the science of getting computers to act intelligently without being explicitly programmed.
 Machine learning (ML) is the subdiscipline of AI focused on using math-based algorithms and software to mimic smart actions, whose performance improves as a function of training data.
-There are numerous types of machine-learning algorithms available today.
-Deep learning, based on neural networks that mimic how brain neurons learn, is one type of algorithm that has made rapid breakthroughs recently (see figure 1).
+In addition, there are numerous types of machine-learning algorithms available today.
+For example, Deep learning, based on neural networks that mimic how brain neurons learn, is one type of algorithm that has made rapid breakthroughs recently (see figure 1).

 Machine learning has accelerated in the past decade.
 Supervised, unsupervised, and hybrid- learning paradigms are flourishing, as neural networks based on architectures resembling the wiring of human brains enhance the ability of AI systems to compile information and apply knowledge in varying scenarios.

 A combination of forces is fueling the recent surge in AI development, especially in the area of machine learning: